Pinkvilla

 Pinkvilla is an Indian entertainment and lifestyle platform.
-As of June 2022, Pinkvilla has over 5,00,00,000 visitors on its website and app.
+As of June 2022, Pinkvilla has over 50,000,000 visitors on its website and app.

 Overview

 Pinkvilla covers entertainment and lifestyle stories.
 Its coverage extends to Bollywood, Hollywood, South Cinema, and Korean entertainment as well as fashion, food, travel, health, and many others.
 Comscore revealed that Pinkvilla was the top entertainment portal in India for March 2019.

 History

-Launched in May 2007, Pinkvilla was founded by Nandini Shenoy, who formally worked at Microsoft as a software engineer.
+Launched in May 2007, Pinkvilla was founded by Nandini Shenoy, who formerly worked at Microsoft as a software engineer.

 The site initially operated solely from the US with no connections to Indian media.
 Nandini formed a network of photographers to work with Pinkvilla, allowing the platform to gain readers in 2009 when some photos of Sonam Kapoor went viral.
 In 2013, Pinkvilla formed its first editorial team in Mumbai, setting up its first office in 2015.

 In 2020, the platform recorded more than 30 million unique monthly visitors.
 In the same year, it also announced the launch of its two new Pinkvilla properties, "HallyuTalk" and "Pinkvilla Rooms".
 HallyuTalk is the first Korean entertainment platform launched extensively in the country.
 In 2021, international box office analyst Jatinder Singh joined the Pinkvilla editorial team.